Alison P. O’Reilly, RCA 2019

 Biography

-Alison P. O'Reilly (b.
+Alison P. O’Reilly (b.
 1982, Ottawa, ON, Canada) is a visual artist and painter based in East London.
-Her work has been featured in various solo and group exhibitions across the UK, including the Royal West of England Academy (RWA) 171st Annual Open Exhibition and the 2024 Royal Institute of Oil Painters (ROI) Annual Open.
+Her work has been featured in various group exhibitions across the UK, including the Royal West of England Academy (RWA) 171st Annual Open Exhibition and the 2024 Royal Institute of Oil Painters (ROI) Annual Open.

-Alison's paintings are in both private and corporate collections within the UK and Canada, including a commercial commission for a client at the Shard London Bridge.
+Alison’s paintings are in both private and corporate collections within the UK and Canada, including a commercial commission for a client at The Shard, London Bridge.
 She holds an MA and MSc from the Royal College of Art and Imperial College London, where she researched universal aesthetics and was a joint recipient of the Grantham Institute and the RCA Grantham Art Prize in 2018.

-She is a dedicated member of the Bow Arts community, where she has her studio, and was recently selected for the 2025/26 Turps Off Site Programme.
-She also runs a programme of art workshops for Waythrough, a UK charity supporting people in recovery.
-In addition to her studio practice, Alison is available for commercial commissions.
+She has been selected for the 2025/26 Turps Off Site Programme.
+She is a member of the Bow Arts community, where she has her studio, and serves on the Bow Skills Steering Group.
+She is also part of the Recoverist Union with the UK charity Portraits of Recovery and runs art workshops for Waythrough, a London-based charity supporting people in recovery.

 For regular updates, follow her on Instagram: @alisonporeilly